When Declaring Bankruptcy – Can I travel overseas?

 Is There a Limit to the Amount of Debt I Can Be in Prior to Declaring Bankruptcy?

-In Australia, bankruptcy is not an option for a debt under $5,000.
+In the NT and throughout Australia, bankruptcy is not an option for a debt under $5,000.

-Here at Bankruptcy Experts, we always discourage you from choosing bankruptcy for a small amount of debt.
-It is important to consider your options carefully and we can help you work out what is right for you.
+Here at Bankruptcy Tennant Creek, we always discourage you from deciding on bankruptcy for a small amount of debt.
+It is very important to consider your options very carefully and we can help you work out what is right for you.

-Although there is a lower limit, there is no upper limit on the amount of debt you can owe when filing for bankruptcy.
+Although there is a lower limit, there is no ceiling on the amount of debt you can owe when applying for bankruptcy.

-You can owe millions of dollars, across a range of different circumstances, and still begin the bankruptcy process to recover your life.
+You can owe millions of dollars, across a range of different situations, and still begin the bankruptcy process to recover your life.

 15. What is the Difference Between a Secured and Unsecured Loan?